 COLA honors Mindermann [UPDATED]Published 1:47pm Sunday, August 29, 2010 Updated 4:37pm Monday, August 30, 2010

 Marvin Mindermann, 82, did his utmost to help preserve Lake Six, between Vergas and Frazee, when he served for 18 years as president of his lake association.
-Those efforts resulted in Mindermann being named as the 2010 Volunteer of the Year by the Otter Tail County Coaltion of Lakes Association (COLA).punishment
+Those efforts resulted in Mindermann being named as the 2010 Volunteer of the Year by the Otter Tail County Coaltion of Lakes Association (COLA).

 “During his years as president, Marvin educated Lake Six residents about the importance of lake stewardship, lake science, invasive species, erosion and shoreland management,” said COLA president Shawn Olson.
 “Marvin also approached all property owners and encouraged them to upgrade their septic systems.
 He well deserves this distinguished award.”